miguelangelorodrigues/7graus/README.md

 * composer

 ### Installation
-Run "composer install" command to install all dependencies.
+Run "composer install" command to install all dependencies, or if you prefer with docker then you need to run the following comments on the root of the project
+ * "docker build -f docker/Dockerfile . -t 7graus:v1.0.0"
+ * "docker run 7graus:v1.0.0"

+and the tests will be executed.

 ### Run tests
 To run the tests the following command should be executed "composer tests".